 Receive the ball within your shooting range.
 If you are too far out, the defender can back off of you, since you are not a threat to score from that distance.

-Do not catch the ball and then immediately start dribbling, or even worse, bounce the ball once and lose your dribble.
+Do not catch the ball and then immediately bounce it once or twice and lose your dribble.
 You go from being a "triple threat" to no threat at all!
 You have lost the dribble option; shooting will be difficult with the defender closing in on you, and the passing lanes will be blocked by defenders playing "deny".

-1. Catch the ball and get squared up to the basket so you can see the basket, the defender and any open teammates.
+Triple threat position.1.
+Catch the ball and get squared up to the basket so you can see the basket, the defender and any open teammates.